| Title: | Comparison Functions for Clustering and Record Linkage |

 objects.
 It is the base class from which other types of comparators (e.g.

-a function which takes a pair of arguments x
+.Dataa function which takes a pair of arguments x and y, and

 returns the elementwise scores.